Identification of hadronic tau lepton decays using a deep neural network: Performance with 13 TeV data

 \subsection{Reconstruction and identification efficiency}

 The measurement of the \tauh reconstruction and identification efficiencies uses a $\Pgm\tauh$ event sample that is selected in the same way as in the previous measurement~\cite{Sirunyan:2018pgf}, with the following updates.
 Events are recorded with a single-muon trigger with a nominal \pt threshold of 24\GeV and are required to have at least one reconstructed and isolated muon with $\pt > 25\GeV$.
 The \tauh candidate is required to be reconstructed with the decay mode finding algorithm, to have $\pt > 20\GeV$, and to pass a given threshold on the \Djet discriminator.
 In addition, the \tauh candidate needs to pass the VVLoose working point of the \De discriminator and the Tight working point of the \Dm discriminator, to reject background from muons or electrons misidentified as a \tauh candidate.
 Additional criteria are applied to increase the purity of events with genuine \tauh candidates, including a requirement on the transverse mass of the muon and \ptvecmiss ($\sqrt{2\pt^\mu\ptmiss(1 - \cos\Phi)} < 60\GeV$, where $\Phi$ is the angle in the transverse plane between the muon momentum and \ptvecmiss) and a maximum difference in $\eta$ between the reconstructed muon and the \tauh candidate ($\abs{\Delta\eta} < 1.5$).
+The resulting dataset is enriched in $\PZ\to\Pgt\Pgt$ events, with the residual contamination from other processes amounting to approximately one fifth of the total yield (Fig.~\ref{fig:data_validation}).
 In addition to the $\Pgm\tauh$ event sample, a $\Pgm\Pgm$ event sample is defined to normalize the $\PZ\to\Pgt\Pgt$ event yields.
 This event sample is subject to the same trigger and muon selection criteria as the $\Pgm\tauh$ event sample, such that related uncertainties partially cancel in the normalization scale factor.